PMBio/mb-nanopore-2022/genomics/README.md

 `cd snv/illumina/ && ./snv.sh`

+## Structural variant calling

+For the short-read data we applied [delly](https://github.com/dellytools/delly) to call structural variants and the pre-defined somatic workflow.

+`cd sv/illumina/ && ./delly.sh`

+For the long read data we applied multiple methods

+`cd sv/ont/ && ./sv.sh`

 ## Telomere sequences associated with SVs

 For the long-read data, [lorax](https://github.com/tobiasrausch/lorax) can be used to call SV to telomere junctions